China School Trips

 China is a place where old and new truly meet.
 There are enthralling places of astonishing beauty and those of historical significance.
 It is easy to be impressed by such icons as The Great Wall and the Forbidden City.
 However, the greatest experience your group will gain on a school trip is engaging with the people.
 Not only do they bring to life China’s rich heritage and tradition, but they have embraced the modern world and are the key to China’s emergence as an industrial, technical, financial and cultural superpower.

-Vibrant and colourful Beijing, China’s capital and largest city, is modern and aspiring; it affords plenty of opportunities to talk about population, migration, urban environments and resources with your students.
+Vibrant and colourful Beijing, China’s capital city, is modern and aspiring; it affords plenty of opportunities to talk about population, migration, urban environments and resources with your students.
 Xi’an, one of the oldest cities in China, is full of history, archaeology, and from here it is possible to visit the famous Shanxi museum and Terracotta Army.

 Shanghai, China’s financial heartbeat, also offers a perfect blend of cultures – the modern and the traditional, the western and the oriental, new skyscrapers and old Shikumen lanes jostling for space on the skyline.

 China’s meteoric growth in recent times has posed new challenges to their existing water, food and energy resources, meaning that new and creative solutions have had to be sought.
 With climate issues becoming a growing concern, the avenues being explored by China’s industry experts today make for a compelling case study.

 Why take a school trip to China?

 Referred to as the cradle of civilisation, a school trip to China allows students to learn about its 5,000-year history as well as its cutting-edge scientific discoveries.
 Nowhere else in the world are students able experience major historic sites, side by side with leading water management techniques.
 This juxtaposition gives students a truly unique learning experience.